SADA: Safe and Adaptive Aggregation of Multiple Black-Box Predictions in Semi-Supervised Learning: Real data applications

+We study how certain linguistic features affect perceived politeness using the dataset from \cite{Danescu-Niculescu-MizilSudhofJurafskyLeskovecEtAl2013}.
+The data consist of over ten thousand two-sentence requests collected from Wikipedia and Stack Exchange.
+Each request was independently annotated by five U.S.-based Amazon Mechanical Turk workers on a 1-25 scale, and the final politeness score is the average of these five ratings.
+The dataset also includes automatically extracted politeness markers such as gratitude, deference, greetings, sentiment cues, modality choices, and pronominal patterns, obtained by combining dependency parsing with curated lexical resources.
+In this experiment, we focus on the relationship between politeness and indicative modal features.
+We select 1000 requests from the dataset and treat the regression coefficient from regressing the politeness score on the indicative modal features as the parameter of interest.
+Among these requests, we randomly designate 300 as unlabeled data and vary the number of labeled samples $n$ from 50 to 700.

+To evaluate the proposed methods, we also obtain predictions for each request from three large language models, GPT-4o, Llama-3-8B, and DeepSeek-V3, by prompting each model to rate the politeness of the given text on a scale of 1-25.
+For each request, we supply the model with the text under review, relevant background information, and a set of ten independent prompts designed to reduce randomness in the generated scores.
+The final prediction is computed as the average of the ten outputs.
+Supplementary Section~\ref{sec:prompt} provides a step-by-step description of the procedure used to generate these predictions.

-\Cref{fig:wine} reports the variation of standard deviations of different methods as the labeled data size increases.
-The PPI and PPI++ methods in the subfigures are implemented using different single LLMs.
-While the standard deviations of all methods generally decrease with more labeled data, the PPI estimator may perform worse than the naive method.
-In contrast, PPI++ guarantees improved efficiency over the naive approach, but the gains are limited when prediction accuracy is low, as seen in \Cref{fig:wine}(b).
-The SADA estimator, which integrates all predictions, consistently outperforms both PPI and PPI++ methods.
-Notably, its performance closely matches the performance of the best-performing PPI++ estimator using GPT-4o, highlighting its adaptive nature.
+\Cref{fig:politeness} reports the variation of standard deviations of different methods as the labeled data size increases, while \Cref{fig:politeness_ci} presents the corresponding point estimates and 95\% confidence intervals for $n\in\{80,200,500\}$.
+The three panels in \Cref{fig:politeness} differ only in the implementation of the PPI and PPI++ methods, with each panel using predictions from a different single LLM.
+While the standard deviations of all methods generally decrease with more labeled data, the PPI and PPI++ estimators do not consistently improve upon the naive approach in terms of efficiency.
+In contrast, the SADA estimator, which integrates all predictions, consistently outperforms all other methods.
+Its performance closely tracks that of the best-performing PPI++ estimator based on GPT-4o, highlighting its adaptive behavior.
 We also plot the oracle SADA estimator, SADAo, which includes the ground truth as one of its predictions.
-As shown, SADAo performs almost identically to the oracle estimator, calculated as the mean of the ground truth.
-This result verifies the desired adaptivity of the proposed method.
+As shown, SADAo performs almost identically to the oracle benchmark obtained by regressing the ground-truth outcome on the covariates using the full data, further confirming the desired adaptivity of the proposed method. \Cref{fig:politeness_ci} likewise shows that the SADA estimator is close to the oracle estimator and appears more stable and efficient than PPI and PPI++.